AI Coding Tools Landscape 2026

 - Good support for codebase-specific context

 - **New Integrations:** Leverage the latest IDE integrations, such as IntelliJ AI Plugin 2026, which streamlines AI tool usage within popular development environments.
 Alternatives like VSCode AI Extension 2026 are also becoming popular for their robust feature sets.
+Ensure you are using the most recent versions to benefit from new features and improvements.

 ## Recommended Evaluation Process